iwakura-enterprises/sigewine/README.md

 use [Dagger 2](https://github.com/google/dagger) for example, which provides more features and support.
 This is just a little fun project of mine.

+## Project structure
+- `sigewine-core`: The core library that provides the dependency injection functionality.
+- `sigewine-spring`: Contains the Spring annotation that will allow IDE to treat them as if they were Spring beans.
+- `sigewine-aop`: Contains AOP-like Proxy functionality to allow wrap beans.
+For example, to log method calls or to add transaction management.

 ## Installation
 - Required dependency: [org.reflections](https://mvnrepository.com/artifact/org.reflections/reflections/0.10.2)